AmpersandTarski/Ampersand/docs/the-tools-we-use/group-1/development-using-vs-code.md

 </details>

 * After everything is set up, open `Main.hs` .
-This will trigger the Haskell extention of vscode.
+This will trigger the Haskell extension of vscode.
 Also here, the first time will take a while, because the project is being build.
 That includes all dependencies of Ampersand.
 If you want to see what is going on, go to the Output tab and open the dropdown called \`tasks\`.
 You will find the task building Ampersand:

 ![](../assets/image.png)